chaynHQ/Impact-Reports/README.md

 **Standing up for our values** ![](https://github.com/chaynHQ/Impact-Reports/blob/master/assets/EmTech%20Media%20Lab%20_0913_910.JPG)

 We responded to a social media post from a frontline organisation about the rights of trans-women to access their support.
-Our unwavering support for the rights of trans people resulted in a barrage of vitriol from individuals.
+Our unwavering support for the rights of trans people resulted in a barrage of vitriol from individuals and organisations.
 This forced us to sit down and set out with clarity our position but in doing so it helped to bring our team together about our shared values.

 ![](.gitbook/assets/emtech-media-lab-_0913_910.JPG)

-### Overall it’s been a smashing 2018 and you would have noticed, we took a small break from external events and press so we could recalibrate and move forward with our work.
-That break is now over so you’ll read, hear and see us a lot more.
+## 5. FUNDING

+###### 2019 was a tough year for fundraising.
+We lost spirit many times but at least we’ve got into the rhythm of writing grant applications now!

+This year, we applied for many grants and won four!
+The first was a grant from Nesta’s “Tech to Connect” challenge, rewarding organisations tackling social isolation in the UK.
+This £25,000 grant also put us in the running for winning the top challenge of £100,000.
+Through this grant, we worked on YANA and won the grand prize, too (spoiler for our 2020 Impact Report).

+##### THANK YOU!

+###### That’s it from us.
+An enormous thank you to our funders, volunteers and the millions of survivors who trust Chayn.co.
+Big things are coming up in 2020.